AmalAbdulrhman/roboitc-arm-control-panel/README.md

 ## index.html & style.css:

-there 6 motors slider to control the robotic arm's base, shoulder, Elbow, wrist, gripper and two buttons:
-1.  save
-2.  run

-and the styling of the page, 6 sliders and buttons done in a separate file called style.css.
+there 6 motors slider to control the robotic arm's base, shoulder, Elbow, wrist, gripper and two buttons save and run and the styling of the page, 6 sliders and buttons done in a separate file called style.css.

 ![](interface.png)